 Good practice is demonstrated by children being actively involved in study of the past, using a range of sources of information, asking questions such as ‘How do we know?’ and making progress.

-A Walford Nursery and Primary School pupil will:
+At Walford Nursery and Primary School, children will:

 - Show a curiosity about the past and a wish to know more about life long ago;

 - Use critical thinking skills to analyse primary and secondary historical evidence;

 - Acquire a balanced knowledge about the past;